Jim Harbaugh expects 4 Michigan State players to be charged - NewsBreak

 Jim Harbaugh expects 4 Michigan State players to be charged

-ANN ARBOR — Jim Harbaugh expects the four suspended Michigan State football players involved in roughing up two members of Michigan's team to be punished to the fullest extent of the law.
+ANN ARBOR, Mich.
+(AP) — Jim Harbaugh expects the four suspended Michigan State football players involved in roughing up two members of Michigan’s team to be punished to the fullest extent of the law.

 “I can’t imagine that this will not result in criminal charges,” the Michigan coach said Monday.